-We have a strong, experienced, professional and caring team in the Learning Support department who work throughout the school from EYFS to Year 8, wherever there is a need.
+We have a strong, experienced, professional and caring team in the Learning Support department who work throughout the school from Pre-Prep to Year 6, wherever there is a need.
 We work in a variety of ways, including assisting and training staff, in class support, small group interventions and 1:1 sessions.
-At Chesham Prep, we strongly believe that all teachers are teachers of SEN and the Learning Support department works in close partnership with all members of staff.
+At Chesham Prep, we strongly believe that all teachers are teachers of SEND and the Learning Support department works in close partnership with all members of staff.
 Important information relating to how pupils learn best and areas they find challenging are discussed regularly in staff meetings and form the basis of our Pupil Passports and Provision Maps.
 These are written in collaboration with pupils, parents and staff and inform planning, teaching and learning.

 Learning Support staff are qualified in a range of specialisms, including dyslexia and specific learning difficulties, supporting autistic pupils and those with ADHD, improving fine and gross motor skills and handwriting, developing social skills and self-esteem, supporting pupils with Modern foreign languages and counselling.
 A Speech and Language Therapist visits the school weekly and we have regular visits from Occupational Therapists and Educational Psychologists.